 A microwave hot water bottle heats up quickly thanks to an interior thermal pack.
 Generally, you just pop it into the microwave for a 60 seconds, which means it is a nearly instant fix if you need warmth immediately.

 With an electric hot water bottle you literally just plug it in!
 Which means that if you're in your bedroom or living room and need some warmth, there's no need to head to the kitchen to fill up a traditional water bottle or pop it into the microwave.
+You can also get a rechargeable electric hot water bottle, which charges for a few minutes then last for hours.

 Microwave and electric hot water bottles don't have stoppers so that eliminates the risk of water leaks or spills.